TheSamehMagdy/O5rog/README.md

-# egyplaces
+# O5rog
-An application for sharing cool places in Egypt.
+An application for sharing cool hangout places in Egypt.